Thai migrant crisis meeting ends without any solution on offer

 "There is still no clarity.
 We have discussed but not agreed," Apichart Chinwanno, permanent secretary at the Thai Foreign Ministry, said.

-"They focused on an information campaign, that's all.
+"They focussed on an information campaign, that's all.
 Not about helping people at sea and not about humanitarian assistance," a U.N. official, who declined to be named, told Reuters.

 Foreign Minister Don Pramudwinai said the region needed "an explicit and efficient mechanism to manage and control the negative impacts of irregular migration".